topaxi/css-grid-inspector/README.md

 ## To Install This Extention:
 1. Open Firefox.
 [Nightly](https://nightly.mozilla.org/) is best.
-2. Go to the [release page](https://github.com/potch/gridviz/releases), and click to download the most recent version of the the .xpi file.
-3. Firefox will offer to install it for you.
-Say yes, please.
+2. Install the extension from [the Firefox Add-ons Site](https://addons.mozilla.org/en-US/firefox/addon/css-grid-inspector/)
-4. Use it by clicking the new icon in the upper right corner of the browser.
+3. Use it by clicking the new icon in the upper right corner of the browser.
-5. Enjoy!
-And [file issues](https://github.com/potch/gridviz/issues) with new ideas, feature requests, and bug reports.
+4. Enjoy!
+And [file issues](https://github.com/mozilla/css-grid-inspector/issues) with new ideas, feature requests, and bug reports.
 We need your help to make this better.

 Need more help installing?
 Watch [this silent movie](docs/howtoinstall.gif).